-The hearing of the tribunal to investigate the six former members of the Election Commission (“the Tribunal”) has been put to an expected and unsurprising halt.
+The Tribunal hearing to investigate the six former members of the Election Commission has been put to an expected and unsurprising halt.
 The Tribunal has first to decide on the issue of whether the hearing can proceed given that the six members had resigned before the Tribunal was set up.

-Some explanation on the nature of the Tribunal is required before we dive into the preliminary issue on the continuation of the hearing.
+Some explanation on the nature of the Tribunal’s proceedings is necessary before I dive into the preliminary issue on the continuation of the hearing.

 Article 114(3) states that a member of the Election Commission can only be removed from office in the same manner as a judge of the Federal Court.
 This brings us to Article 125(3) which prescribes how a judge of the Federal Court may be removed from office.